SeneGambiaTravel Directory

 Music and nightlife

-Dakar's mbalax scene is legendary.
-Youssou N'Dour's Thiossane club in Sicap is the most famous venue; Just 4 U in Mermoz hosts smaller acts most nights.
+Dakar runs on mbalax.
+Youssou N'Dour's Thiossane in Sicap is the famous room; Just 4 U in Mermoz has smaller acts most nights.

 Top highlights